 If you are only using four paychecks a month to set up a monthly budget, the “bonus paychecks” will help you on your personal finance journey.

 If you are budgeting against four paychecks a month times 12 months equals 48 paychecks every year.
 However, we know that there are 52 weeks in a year.
 That would mean you could have an “bonus” four paychecks every year!

 You should treat that money as a bonus.
 You can do whatever you would like with it, but here are some good ideas to help you out:

 Five paycheck months provide you with many opportunities to improve your financial position.
-You can make your feature more secure, take care of a large expense, or pay off some outstanding debt.
+You can make your future more secure, take care of a large expense, or pay off some outstanding debt.